Zhaoqing-wang/SlimR/README.md

 *Note: Output 'Markers_list' usable in sections 3.1, 4.1, 4.2, 4.3 and 5.3*

 ### 2.4 From TCellSI Database
-TCellSI: A database of T cell markers.
+TCellSI: A database of T cell markers of different subtypes.

 Reference: Yang et al. (2024) <doi:10.1002/imt2.231>.
 ```r